 8. Strike a Pose

 Try your Downward Dog for free (or pretty cheap), thanks to the Internet.
 Every week, streams a free, one-hour class.
 (Downloads cost $4.)
-Why yoga?
-It hikes flexibility and strength, relieves stress and controls weight, and lowers risks of heart disease and sleep problems.
+Yoga increases flexibility and strength, relieves stress and controls weight, and lowers risks of heart disease and sleep problems.

 9. Cook at Home

 The best way to stretch your food budget is to eat in more often.
 A takeout lunch can cost $10 or more, but you can make a sandwich or have soup and salad from home for around $2.
 Pack lunches in from Amazon for just $19.99.

 10. Eat More Eggs

 Eggs are easy on your diet and your budget.
 Two large eggs have around 150 calories.
 Combine with a sprinkle of low-fat cheese and whatever veggies are on sale, and you have a healthy treat that won’t break your calorie bank.
 Use caution though if you have heart disease, or are at risk for heart disease.

 Hit up bulk stores with a group but be sure to bring only your healthy-minded friends along.
 It’s hard to beat prices at retailers like , , and , but few families can go through a big bushel of bananas before they go bad.
 You won’t feel guilty loading up on your favorite fresh produce if you’re splitting the cost, but steer clear of processed-food aisles.
 Just because there’s a deal on an economy-size box of Oreos, doesn’t mean you should fall for it.